tmartinx/pikvm-ubuntu-build/README.md

 ## Building kvmd on Ubuntu Core 20.04 Bare-Metal

-The following procedure uses the very same Bash scripts that the Dockerfile used previously but, you're supposed to run those directly in your Raspberry Pi4 bare-metal.
+The following procedure uses the very same Bash scripts that the `Dockerfile.focal` used previously but, you're supposed to run those directly in your Raspberry Pi4 bare-metal.

 You'll need to run those scripts with a regular Ubuntu user with `sudo` powers!